-Insurers are required to respond to the firm no later than 10 working days following the receipt of a fully and correctly completed proposal form, confirming:

-- 1. whether the insurer is willing to insure the firm; and - 2. confirming the amount of the premium being sought by the insurer for such coverage.

-Quotations from insurers must remain in effect for 10 working days or until the expiry of the previous coverage period, whichever date is earlier.

-As introduced in the 2011/2012 indemnity period, a prohibition remains in place on insurers, or brokers on behalf of insurers, asking for the amount of premium paid by the firm in any previous indemnity period or any quote received by the firm in any indemnity period, due to concerns that a requirement on firms to provide such information would tend to undermine the proper functioning of a fully competitive market.
+- 3.44.
+Insurers are required to respond to the firm no later than 10 working days following the receipt of a fully and correctly completed proposal form, confirming: - (a) whether the insurer is willing to insure the firm; and - (b) confirming the amount of the premium being sought by the insurer for such coverage. - 3.45.
+Quotations from insurers must remain in effect for 10 working days or until the expiry of the previous coverage period, whichever date is earlier. - 3.46.
+As introduced in the 2011/2012 indemnity period, a prohibition remains in place on insurers, or brokers on behalf of insurers, asking for the amount of premium paid by the firm in any previous indemnity period or any quote received by the firm in any indemnity period, due to concerns that a requirement on firms to provide such information would tend to undermine the proper functioning of a fully competitive market. - 3.47.
 Guidance on what factors should be considered when choosing which quote to accept can be found the 'Guide to Brokers' section.

-Amendments for the 2013/2014 indemnity period
+Amendments for the 2014/2015 indemnity period